PREAMBLE AND SUMMARY

 1.2.2.
 Structure of electric power sector

-SE is the largest electricity producer in Slovakia, also generating and selling heat and providing ancillary services for the power grid.
-It has an installed capacity of 4080.92 MW(e) with an ideal energy mix for the country — nuclear, hydro and conventional sources in combination with biomass cogeneration and photovoltaic sources.
-It operates 31 hydropower plants, two NPPs, two thermal power plants and two photovoltaic plants.
+SE, a. s., is the largest electricity producer in Slovakia, also generating and selling heat and providing ancillary services for the power grid.
+It has an installed capacity of 4112 MW(e) with an ideal energy mix for the country — nuclear energy, hydropower and conventional sources in combination with biomass cogeneration and photovoltaic sources.
+SE, a. s., operates 31 hydropower plants, two NPPs, two thermal power plants and two photovoltaic plants.

-The transmission system is owned and operated by Slovenská elektrizacná prenosová sústava (Slovak power grid operator, SEPS), which acts as the power system operator (www.sepsas.sk/en_index.asp).
-The State owns 100% of company shares, with the Ministry of Finance acting on its behalf.
-The transmission system consists of 2138 km of 400 kV lines, 826 km of 220 kV lines and 80 km of 110 kV lines.
+The transmission system is owned and operated by Slovenská elektrizacná prenosová sústava (SEPS), which acts as the power system operator (www.sepsas.sk/en_index.asp).
+The Slovak Republic owns 100% of company shares, with the Ministry of Finance acting on its behalf.
+The transmission system consists of 2138 km of 400 kV lines, 769 km of 220 kV lines and 80 km of 110 kV lines.

-Slovakia’s transmission grid is connected to the wider European transmission system and Ukraine by means of 8 extra high voltage (400 kV) and 2 high voltage (220 kV) interconnectors, including 5 with the Czech Republic (3 extra high and 2 high voltage), 2 EHV with Poland, 1 EHV with Ukraine and 2 EHV with Hungary.
-Two new EHV interconnectors with Hungary are also in the planning stages and are on the European Union’s list of projects of common interest.
+Slovakia’s transmission grid is connected to the wider European transmission system and Ukraine by means of 11 extra high voltage (EHV, 400 kV) and 2 high voltage (220 kV) interconnectors, including 5 with the Czech Republic (3 EHV and 2 high voltage), 2 EHV with Poland, 1 EHV with Ukraine and 5 EHV with Hungary.
+Two new EHV interconnectors with Hungary have been in operation since April 2021.
 All neighbouring countries have interconnections with Slovakia, apart from Austria.
 From the historical perspective, Slovakia is also interconnected with the Czech Republic at the 110 kV level (operated by the distribution system operator).

-As of 1 July 2007, the legal unbundling of electricity supply from electricity distribution took place in the vertically integrated companies Západoslovenská energetika (ZSE, www.zse.sk/english), Stredoslovenská energetika (SSE, www.sse.sk) and Východoslovenská energetika (VSE www.vse.sk/web/sk/domacnosti/uvod).
-Thus, three legally independent companies emerged as operators of regional distribution systems: ZSE distribúcia, SSE distribúcia and VSE distribucná, with the licence for conducting business in electricity distribution, and electricity supply secured by these three household electricity end suppliers.
+As of 1 July 2007, the legal unbundling of electricity supply from electricity distribution took place in the vertically integrated companies Západoslovenská energetika (ZSE, www.zse.sk/english), Stredoslovenská energetika (SSE, www.sse.sk) and Východoslovenská energetika (VSE, www.vse.sk/web/sk/domacnosti/uvod).
+Thus, three legally independent companies emerged as operators of regional distribution systems — Západoslovenská distribucná, Stredoslovenská distribucná and Východoslovenská distribucná — with licences for conducting business in electricity distribution, and electricity supply is secured by these three household electricity end suppliers.
 Further electricity suppliers are represented by electricity producers, small businesses and electricity traders.

-As of 1 July 2007, the electricity market was opened to all electricity consumers, including households, based on the European legislation provisions, such as Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC (Text with EEA relevance) .
+As of 1 July 2007, the electricity market has been opened to all electricity consumers, including households, based on European Union legislation provisions, such as Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 on common rules for the internal market for electricity and amending Directive 2012/27/EU .

 1.2.3.
 Main indicators